If you are not sure what you need in terms of hiring out radios, use the guide below to help you to work out what you might need!

 You can leave the spare batteries charging on the chargers, and then quickly swap them over for discharged batteries when needed.

 However, we do also hire out leather cases with neck straps, so that the radio can be "worn" hanging around the user's neck, in front of them.
+This is particularly useful for women wearing dresses or other outfits without a belt to attach the walkie-talkie's belt clip.

 Hopefully this page will give you an idea of what radio equipment you may need to hire.
 Please call us to discuss your exact radio hire requirements.